banjtheman/odsc_nlp_workshop/README.md

 pip install -r requirements.txt
 ```

-### Module 1
+## Modules

+Each module will take you through steps to run a Metaflow pipeline.
+Each folder has a README with the instructions for the module.

+### Getting Started with Metaflow

-In this module we will setup Metaflow using a "hello world" flow to understand the basics of how to construct a Metaflow pipeline
+In this module we will setup Metaflow using a "hello world" flow to understand the basics of how to construct a Metaflow pipeline.

-### Module 2
+### Preparing Data

 In this module we will extract the helpful review data from [AWS open data registry](https://registry.opendata.aws/helpful-sentences-from-reviews/) and prepare it for analysis.